dictionaria/pydictionaria/docs/getting-started.md

 changes to your system.

-You can tell the installation to install `pydictionaria` locally for your user account by adding the `--user` option to the end of the command-line, i.e.:
+You can tell the installation to install `pydictionaria` locally for your user account by adding the `--user` option to the command-line, i.e.:

-    py setup.py install --user

-for Windows, and

-    python3 setup.py install --user
+    pip install --user pydictionaria

-for Unix-like operating systems.

 Note that there is no real reason for `pydictionaria` to be installed system-wide (also, installing random programs from the internet with admin